whoeverest/mk-news-api/README.md

 ## An API for MK news

 The idea of this project is, at the end, to provide a set of tools for discovering and parsing news from Macedonian sources.
-Currently, the news are pulled from Time.mk's "Newewst" feed and are parsed with the "Justext" library.
+Currently, the news are pulled from Time.mk's "Newest" feed and are parsed with the "Justext" library.

 ### Install